jacques-blom/recoil-design-tool/README.md

-git checkout 01-context # This is the app implemented using React Context git checkout 02-recoil # This is the app implemented using Recoil git checkout 03-data-fetching # This is the starting point for the Data Fetching video git checkout 04-data-fetching-part-1-complete # This is the app with data fetching
+git checkout 01-context # This is the app implemented using React Context git checkout 02-recoil # This is the app implemented using Recoil git checkout 03-data-fetching # This is the starting point for the Data Fetching video git checkout 04-data-fetching-part-1-complete # This is the completed app after Data Fetching Part 1 git checkout 05-data-fetching-part-2-complete # This is the completed app after Data Fetching Part 2
 ```

 3. Install dependencies using Yarn